JohnEarnest/c-octo/docs/BuildGuide.md

 -----------------------------------
 Install SDL2 and its dev package.
 ```
+sudo apt update
 sudo apt install libsdl2-2.0-0 libsdl2-dev
 ```
 You need to install the dev package even though libsdl2-2.0-0 may come pre-installed.
+If you do not, you will get build errors referring to a missing `SDL.h`.

 You can then use the Makefile to build and install:
 ```